Geometric optics approximation for the Einstein vacuum equations: The hierarchy of equations

 \subsection{Generalised wave gauge and polarization conditions}

 As it is usual when solving the Einstein equations, we impose gauge conditions.
-Since we solve a wave equation for $\h$ we need a generalised wave gauge.
-Moreover, as the study of first order high-frequency waves by Choquet-Bruhat shows, the oscillating parts of the ansatz need to satisfy polarization conditions, i.e their polarization tensor (see \eqref{def polarization tensor} for its definition) is prescribed.
+Since we solve a wave equation for $\h$, we need a generalised wave gauge.
+Moreover, we also impose polarization conditions on $F^{(1)}$, $F^{(2,i)}$ and $\F$.
+These various algebraic conditions appeared naturally in the discussions of Sections \ref{section ensuring R0=0}, \ref{section ensuring R1=0} and \ref{section ensuring R2=0} and we recall them for convenience.